inducer/pycuda/doc/source/index.rst

   Note that you can just as well keep your data on the card between kernel invocations--no need to copy data all the time.

-* PyCuda automatically frees the resources you use, such as memory, modules, contexts, taking into account any ordering constraints.

 Curious?
 Let's get started.